Everyone has bad mental health days.

 Disclaimer: What works for me may not work for you, as everyone experiences things very differently.
-These are just some things that have helped me to get through bad mental health days.
+These are just some things which have helped me to get through bad mental health days.

 To be ‘selfish’ is defined as lacking consideration for other people.
 It has negative connotations.
 For example, as children we are told to share with others; and to not be selfish.
 But is being selfish really a bad thing?